How is call set up?

 Residents may dine in the cafeteria using their bi-weekly food stipend.
 There is coffee, tea, and water available in the doctors’ lounge.

-For the academic year 2018-2019, the intern year is divided into six months of orthopedics and six months of off service rotations.
+The intern year is divided into six months of orthopedics and six months of off service rotations.
 The orthopedic surgery blocks are broken down as follows: 2 months on the orthopedic night float rotation and 4 months on the Gold and Green Team Orthopedic Surgery services.
 These services are primarily General, Adult Reconstruction, and Trauma Orthopedics.
 Other rotations include one month of each: Vascular surgery, Plastic surgery, Infectious Disease Medicine, Neurosurgery, Burn Surgical Care and Management, and General Surgery Trauma.
 During the 1 month on Trauma surgery, the resident takes call for the general surgery department.
 For the other 11 months, the resident takes Orthopedic call as outlined above.

 We have a good mix of married and non-married residents, with slightly less than half of the residents currently married.
 Four of the residents have children.